sandrosxila/react-b-tree/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# B-tree Visualization

+## About Project

+B-tree Visualization Web-Page written in the React Framework.

+This project is deployed on [Netlify](https://react-b-tree-visualization.netlify.app/).

+---

 ## Available Scripts